thanhnguyen123-dev/Recycling-Android-App/items/meeting_1_report.md

 	Features: Q&A chat, search functionality for chats, voice-based Q&A functionality.
 Potential to turn this into a revenue-generating gig/SaaS by offering assistance for different courses taught at ANU

+## Administrative and cleaning up
+Expectations and Time Commitment:
+1. The team agreed to aim for a grade of D or higher.
+2. Weekly time commitment: We agree on 3 hours each week.
+3. The team aims to have a basic functioning app by the end of the teaching break.

+Consensus Protocol:
+The team will use a voting method for decision-making, with one vote per person.

+Next Meeting:

+•	Date: 4 April 2023

+•	Time: 5PM

 ## Action Items